 Corpus of Nubian wall paintings

-The idea of the Corpus has been initially announced in 1994 by Karel Innemée as a “Handlist of Nubian Wall Paintings”.
-The first volume contained murals form the Central Church at Abdallah-n Irqi from the Dutch excavations during the UNESCO International Campaign to Save the Monuments of Nubia.
+The idea of the Corpus was initially announced in 1994 by Karel Innemée as a “Handlist of Nubian Wall Paintings”.
+The first volume contained murals from the Central Church at Abdallah-n Irqi from the Dutch excavations during the UNESCO International Campaign to Save the Monuments of Nubia.

 • Storerooms: